N5AU IS the QSL manager for: VP2E, VP2EC, VP2EH, VP2EW. (These 4 callsigns only) QSL to: N5AU Box 842 Rockwall, Texas 75087 USA.

 Please take precautions to conceal return postage carefully in the envelope.
 Try to make your envelope appear like regular mail.
 Do NOT put callsigns anywhere on the envelope.
 Dishonest postal workers in all countries have learned what QSL cards usually look like and they know to search for the $$ inside.
 If they spot yours, it always results in the "loss" of the QSL sent.
 This is certainly bad luck, but the only option is to try again.
 Very few QSL's out of thousands are lost.
 If you send your QSL by registered mail, the contents will be safe, but please be aware registered mail requires a signature at the receiving end.
 If we are still in Anguilla when your QSL arrives, the US post office will only hold it for a very short time, then return it to you unopened and unclaimed.
 Please check above to be sure QSL services are marked [ X ] active prior to sending anything registered.

 You may also use any QSL service (or any other method) that includes a SASE or a SAE and return postage.
 All logs are computerized and QSLing starts immediately upon return to the USA.
 If you are in the log and provide valid return postage in the correct amount, you will certainly get a card. (assuming the post office delivers it back to you properly) If you are not in the log, you will receive your SASE back notifying you of this.
 You can check for good QSO's at the ARRL LOTW site prior to sending QSL requests to avoid wasted postage.
-Please be patient as we normally stay for many weeks if not months, and there will be NO QSLing until we return.
+Please be patient as we normally stay for many weeks if not months, and there will be NO paper QSLing until we return.
 Sending duplicate QSL requests costs you more and slows down the entire process for everyone.
 Please QRX until the notice is posted above stating all QSL's received are now "in the mails", and then wait at least 2 weeks more for mail delivery time before assuming yours is "lost".
 It probably isn't.

 Prior to Jan 1, 1998, the callsign "VP2E" was routinely issued (as a contest callsign only) to any visiting group requesting it.
 This has been the source of much confusion as there are many previous QSL managers for these operations.
 Here are some of the previous VP2E operations we have heard about and possible QSL routes: (no guarantees!)